Swiss Alps Explorer

 Days 12 & 13: The Bluemlisalp Hut and Trip End

-To celebrate two weeks of exciting exploration, great fun and new friends, we’ll lace up our hiking boots for a final challenge hike to the Bluemlisalp Hut.
-This hut, perched below the giant Bluemlisalp massif, offers a fitting final vantage point to look back on our time together in the Alps!
+To celebrate two weeks of exciting exploration, great fun, and new friends, we’ll lace up our hiking boots for a final challenge hike to the Bluemlisalp Hut.
+This hut, perched below the giant Bluemlisalp massif, offers a fitting final vantage point to look back on our two weeks together in the Alps!

-9 nights of front country camping.
-Campground facilities will vary but most include access to bathrooms, flush toilets and laundry facilities.
+9 nights of comfortable frontcountry camping.
+Campground facilities will vary but most include access to bathrooms, flush toilets, showers, and laundry facilities.

 - Fleece Pants (1)